List of Intel Atom processors

-The Intel Atom is Intel's line of low-power, low-cost and low-performance x86 and x86-64 microprocessors.
+Intel Atom is Intel's line of low-power, low-cost and low-performance x86 and x86-64 microprocessors.
 Atom, with codenames of Silverthorne and Diamondville, was first announced on March 2, 2008.

-For Nettop and Netbook Atom Microprocessors after Diamondville, the memory and graphics controller are moved from the northbridge to the CPU.
+For nettop and netbook Atom microprocessors after Diamondville, the memory and graphics controller are moved from the northbridge to the CPU.
 This explains the drastically increased transistor count for post-Diamondville Atom microprocessors.